andreasabel/inCode/entry/introduction-to-singletons-1.md

 We can rewrite `doorStats` to take an additional `SingDS`, which we can use to figure out what `s` is.
 When we pattern match on it, we reveal what `s` is.
+Essentially, the gain the ability to “pattern match” on the `s` type variable.

 The singleton property of `SingDS` ensures us that whatever `s` the `SingDS` has is the *same* `s` that the `Door` has.